Branch Lifecycle Analysis

 By analysing branch lifecycles in GitHub, engineering managers can spot bottlenecks - whether a branch is blocked on review, waiting for CI, or simply forgotten.
 Shortening branch lifespans directly correlates with faster feedback loops and more predictable delivery.

-Understand and act on branch lifecycle analysis with KPI Tree
+Understand and act on Branch Lifecycle Analysis with KPI Tree

 Connect your GitHub data to KPI Tree via your warehouse and build a metric tree that links branch age to deployment frequency and lead time.
 Assign RACI ownership so the team responsible for a repository is accountable for branch hygiene.